 1956: Backed by drummer D.J.
 Fontana, guitarist Chet Atkins, and pianist Floyd Cramer, Elvis Presley cut his first sides for RCA Victor in an eight hour recording session at the Methodist recording studios in Nashville.
 Over two days, Presley and the band recorded Ray Charles’ “I’ve Got a Woman” along with “I Was the One,” “Money Honey,” “I’m Counting on You” and, most famously, “Heartbreak Hotel,” the song that later became his first #1 single and the best-selling song of the year.

 1969: Frustrations began to mount during the Beatles’ “Get Back” sessions at Twickenham Film Studios.
-George Harrison briefly quits during filming, telling the others he’d “see [them] ‘round the clubs.”
-He rejoined the group less than a week later, but demanded that the plan for a live show before an audience be dropped and that sessions move to the new studio in the basement of Apple’s headquarters in Savile Row, London.
+After George Harrison briefly quit during filming, he rejoined the group less than a week later with the stipulation that the plan for a live show before an audience be dropped and that sessions move to the new studio in the basement of Apple’s headquarters in Savile Row, London.

 1970: The Jackson 5’s first nationally released single with Motown Records “I Want You Back” went to the top of the Billboard R&B chart for the first of four weeks.